 - Promoting healthy people and communities

-- UC CalFresh works at the intersection of individual and community health - offering the latest UC research-tested expertise, talented local educators, and an uncompromising commitment to quality in community service.
+- CalFresh Healthy Living, University of California works at the intersection of individual and community health - offering the latest UC research-tested expertise, talented local educators, and an uncompromising commitment to quality in community service.

-The UC CalFresh Nutrition Education Program offers comprehensive evidence-based nutrition and physical activity education, aligned with policy systems and environmental change services in early childhood centers, schools and community environments.
-Services are provided in 32 counties with 3,000 volunteer “extenders” (trained teachers, after school staff, community members).
-Opportunities are identified to move programs from individual/group education and interventions to comprehensive interventions and, finally, multi-sectoral community and public health approaches.
+The CalFresh Healthy Living, University of California offers comprehensive evidence-based nutrition and physical activity education, aligned with policy systems and environmental change services in early childhood centers, schools and community environments.
+Services are provided in 34 counties with 1,600 volunteer “extenders” (trained teachers, after school staff, community members).
+Opportunities are identified to move programs from individual/group education and interventions to comprehensive interventions and, finally, multi sectoral community and public health approaches.

 Who We Reach

-The majority of UC CalFresh participants are preschool (3-5) and school aged youth (5-17) and their families.
+The majority of CalFresh Healthy Living, University of California participants are preschool (3-5) and school aged youth (5-17) and their families.
 The program also works with SNAP-Ed eligible adults and seniors.